BigPolarBear1/factorization/README.md

 Update: Slept like shit.
 Before I implement using moduli for the polynomial value for different "k" values..
 I want to first work out the math to generate an as small as possible polynomial value first using the current setup.
 Because everything hinges on being able to do that.

+Update: Euhm.
+What the fuck.
+I can just solve a linear congruence now to build aribtrary polynomial values.. what the fuck.
+While keeping everything else factorizable over the factor base.
+What the fuck.
+Why did people just let this happen... someone would have known..
+I'm dead lol.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>